Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/HLS/README.md

 The A72 application loads the XCLBIN binary file and creates the data mover kernels to be executed on the device.

 #### 3. Create and Initialize Data Mover Kernels
-Create the kernel objects, initialize them.
+Create the kernel objects and initialize them.

 #### 4. Run Data Mover Kernels
 Start execution of the datamover kernel.